Music of the Fallout series: Fallout 3

-Vault 101 PA System

-The game also features a radio station which is primarily accessible during the introductory level of the game.
-Among its announcements, it also plays instrumental jazz songs licensed from Sound Ideas which issued the album Frank's Place SI-N4 in 1995 and under its subsidiary Westar Music as Jazz - Effortless & Refined WSR 149 in 2003, composed by Jason Nyberg.
-The tracks have been retitled and reissued multiple times with different authorship credits between the CD and digital reissues under Sound Ideas and its subsidiaries and licensees.
-Some songs are more popularly known by their titles from a 2010 digital album, Jazz Band Serenades, retitled and re-authored by the Essential Jazz Masters, though the album was issued after the game's release in 2008.

-Portions of the jazz instrumental tracks heard in Vault 101 were also used in the user-interface and background music of the 2015 vault-building simulator Fallout Shelter, a spin-off of the Fallout series.
-Additional tracks from the same album can be heard in Vault-Tec Radio from 2018's Fallout 76.

-Original songs and covers

-Certain songs may be optionally unlocked by completing an in-game task.
-Upon completion, a character named Agatha will perform select violin solos on her eponymously named Agatha's Station.
-According to the credits, the classical music violin performances were recorded for the game by Heather MacArthur.

-Promotional only

-Certain songs were used in promotional material, but were not used in the game itself.
+Certain songs were used in promotional material, but not in the game itself.
 The Fallout 3 cinematic trailer presented at E3 2008 on July 15 featured the Bob Crosby song "Dear Hearts and Gentle People" which was omitted from the rest of the Bob Crosby songs used in the final game.
 "Dear Hearts and Gentle People" would later be included with the other Bob Crosby songs in 2015's Fallout 4 and 2018's Fallout 76.
 Warner Chappell Production Music provided the opening track for the live-action portion of the trailer, "Picnic Prattle" composed by Cyril Watters.
 The rest of the E3 gameplay demonstration featured instrumental songs from Enclave Radio.